FAB619/ENIM-Breathing-Aid-System/index.md

 <img src="/ENIM-Breathing-Aid-System/assets/Media/1.jpg">

-The challenge was to designe an autonomous system with edge means and available equipments in such a critical period of unavailability of many essential components for electromechanical and pneumatic system manufacturing.
+The challenge was to design an autonomous system with edge means and available equipments in such a critical period of unavailability of many essential components for electromechanical and pneumatic system manufacturing.

 <img src="/ENIM-Breathing-Aid-System/assets/Media/2.jpg">